ducakar/TextureReplacer/README.md

 Licence
 -------
+Plugin code and binaries are distributed under the following licence:

 Copyright © 2013-2014 Davorin Učakar, Ryan Bray

 Permission is hereby granted, free of charge, to any person obtaining a